 Herzog rejoined Viacom in 2004, having begun with MTV in 1984 just three years after the launch of the network.
-Prior to his return, he served as President of USA Network (2001-2004) with a continued emphasis on original programming, including the award-winning series “Monk.”
+Prior to his return, he served as President of USA Network (2001-2004) with a continued emphasis on original programming, including the award-winning “Monk.”
 Prior to USA, Herzog served as President of Entertainment for FOX Broadcasting Company (1998-2000).
-Among his successes there was the hit comedy “Malcolm in the Middle.”
+Among his successes at FOX was the hit comedy “Malcolm in the Middle.”

 During his first tenure with MTV, Herzog rose to become President of MTV Productions.
 Herzog developed and supervised MTV News and popular shows such as “The Real World,” “Unplugged” and “Road Rules,” as well as the network’s signature “MTV Movie Awards” and “MTV Video Music Awards.”